sunimalherath/bash-scripting/README.md

 1. `this_month=$(cal)`
 2. ``this_month=`cal` ``

-However the second method cannot use to include output of nested commands.
+However the second method cannot be used to include output of nested commands.